Angel of Darkness (anime): Plot

-The first episode begins during a rainy night in a thunderstorm when Professor Goda is digging under a large tree in the schoolyard.
+During a rainy night in a thunderstorm, Professor Goda is digging under a large tree in the schoolyard of Siren Academy, a prestigious boarding school for girls.
 He breaks through a mysterious stone tablet and is attacked by a large tentacled monster and is suddenly infected.
-Later, millions of students are attending the opening ceremony of the Siren Academy-(a prestigious boarding school for just girls).
-It's at this point we discover that two young girls - Sayaka and Atsuko, are lesbian lovers that have dated since high school, and are trying to hide their affair from Atsuko's older sister, who is currently playing the organ.
-We then see Professor Goda, who is also attending the opening ceremonies, looking on the crowd of freshmen with evil intent and a sinister smile.
-After the ceremony has ended, a group of five girls discover a goblin-looking creature in the background of one of their photos after getting the picture taken; they decide to delete the picture, due to its frightening appearance.
+Later, students are attending the opening ceremony of the new school semester.
+After the ceremony ends, a group of five girls discover a goblin-looking creature in the background of one of their photos after getting the picture taken; they decide to throw away the picture due to its frightening appearance.

 The scene then shifts to an underground basement in the school's church, where Professor Goda and The Director are raping a freshman student who is tied up and gagged.
-The Director is dressed up in typical red S&M bondage gear while Goda is buck naked.
+The Director is wearing black S&M bondage gear, while Goda is naked.
 Goda comments that he needs the extracts of younger women in order to provide food for an organism that he just discovered.
-The Director appears to be enjoying watching the torture and involves herself in the process by whipping the freshman with her riding crop until the freshman faint from shock.
+The Director appears to be enjoying watching the torture and involves herself in the process by whipping the freshman with her riding crop until the freshman faints from shock.

-The scene cuts to the dormitory where Sayaka and Atsuko are currently engaging in heavy petting and passionate kissing in their dorm room.
-The scene develops into a full sex scene until they are interrupted at the end of their lovemaking by a group of fellow students knocking at the door asking them to come to dinner.
-It's at this point there are clear signs that there is something wrong with the student population as all the girls are listless and uninterested in anything, including Atsuko's "impressions".
+The scene cuts to the dormitory where Sayaka and Atsuko are currently engaging in heavy fondling and passionate kissing in their dorm room, developing into a full sex scene until they are interrupted by a group of fellow students knocking at the door asking them to come to dinner.
+All the girls appear to be listless and uninterested in anything, including Atsuko's "impressions".

-Yuko manages to get a little life out of them through her violin playing, but it is clear there is still something wrong.
-Professor Goda is in the church listening to the music when he is suddenly attacked by what appears to be a fairy, who we later find out is named Rom.
-The show then cuts to a montage of Sayaka and Atsuko's life at their new school, and Atsuko proves to be an apt athlete in lacrosse and a healthy eater, and is very popular with the other girls in the school, to the disapproval of Sayaka who wants Atsuko all for herself.
+Yuko manages to wake them through her violin playing, but it is clear there is still something wrong.
+Professor Goda is in the church listening to the music when he is suddenly attacked by what appears to be a fairy, later revealed to be named Rom.
+The show then cuts to a montage of Sayaka and Atsuko's life at their new school where Atsuko proves to be an apt athlete in lacrosse, and is very popular with the other girls in the school to the disapproval of Sayaka, who wants Atsuko all for herself.

 Characters

 First story

+Sayaka's lover.
+The two of them have dated since high school, and are trying to hide their affair from Atsuko's older sister.

+Atsuko's lover.
+The two of them have dated since high school, and are trying to hide their affair from Atsuko's older sister.

-Goda is a young and nice looking science professor at prestigious girls' school who broke a seal on a tree and was attacked and possessed by a tentacle monster.
+Goda is a young science professor at the prestigious Siren Women's Academy who broke a seal on a tree and was attacked and possessed by a tentacle monster.